The World According To Garry Bushell is

 just written a new short story for a US publisher

-horror story last year and published it in an
+my first horror story last year and published

-on my first graphic novel, too.
-I’m also
+I’m working on my first graphic novel, too.

-prime rock and punk bands.
-Plenty going on all
+interviews with prime rock and punk bands.
+Plenty

 for details if you’re interested.
 I’m

 although it has to be said Twitter isn’t

 are your top five heroes, living or dead?
 Only